 The South Dakota State University College of Pharmacy is nationally recognized for excellence in preparing students to provide high quality patient-centered and population-based pharmacist care.
-The College's Pharm.D. graduates have excelled on the NAPLEX (North American Pharmacist Licensure Exam) with the third highest pass rate nationally based on the 2007-2011 first time test taker pass rates as reported by National Association of Boards of Pharmacy.
+The College's Pharm.D. graduates have excelled on the NAPLEX (North American Pharmacist Licensure Exam) with first time test takers achieving a 100% pass rate four out of the last five years as reported by National Association of Boards of Pharmacy.

 The College also offers a Ph.D. in Pharmaceutical Sciences graduate program, which provides a valuable background of preparation for an academic or pharmaceutical industry career.
 South Dakota State University's Ph.D. in Pharmaceutical Sciences program began in 2007 and has rapidly grown in prominence since that time.

 In the area of research, the College has great momentum.
 Research teams led by faculty are making progress on projects that can enhance the health and wellbeing of people around the world.
 The College’s growing research portfolio includes oncology, unique drug delivery systems, addiction to drugs and alcohol, cardiovascular health, dementia, ophthalmic medicine, and new models of pharmacy care.